C0D3D3V/Moodle-Downloader/README.md

 This code is the modified version of the downloader created by Vinay Chandra

-Dieses Werk ist lizenziert unter einer Creative Commons Namensnennung - Weitergabe unter gleichen Bedingungen 4.0 International Lizenz.
+This work is licensed under a Creative Commons Attribution 4.0 International License.